vsanthanam/NetworkReachability/Sources/NetworkReachability/NetworkReachability.docc/NetworkMonitorGuide.md

 }
 ```

+- Important: `completionHandler` is always called in the main thread.

 ##### Swift Concurrency

 You can also retrieve the last known network path using Swift Concurrency via the `networkPath` static property.